 No relationship is worth tolerating abuse and disrespect for.

 Still not sure what to do about your husband taking the side of his family over you?
 This is a tricky situation, and one that can easily be made worse with the wrong approach.
 There’s no shame in getting help from a trained relationship counselor (either by yourself or with your partner) who can listen to your concerns and offer helpful advice to navigate your way through the issue.
-So why not chat online to a relationship expert from Relationship Hero who can help you figure things out.
+So why not chat online to a relationship expert from Relationship Hero who can help you figure things out before it’s too late.
 Simply click here to chat.

 You may also like: